AInisha/hello-world/README.md

 System limitation challenge:-
 For the above general idea was to keep some threshold on all vocab before adding to dictionery(it is word to ID mapping dictionery) in order to replace less used and incorrect words.
-So during prediction those words will be replaced with <UNK> however, Major challenges faced during training model accuracy improvement was in small amount at each epoch, difference was small amount hence required 150+ epochs with larger dataset, there is constant challenge of colab crashing seen at times lead to removing of <UNK> from context to ID dictionery and using very small dataset with 105 epochs giving 97 accuracy to model.
+So during prediction those words will be replaced with UNK.
+However, Major challenges faced during training model was accuracy improvement was in small amount at each epoch, difference was very small due to which it required 150+ epochs with larger dataset, as we require accurate prediction during evluation so trained weights must have otimal value.
+Also there is constant challenge of colab crashing seen at times lead to removing of UNK from context to ID dictionery and so I have started with a very small dataset with 105 epochs and model was able to achieve 97% accuracy.